Ultimate Guide to Virtual Career Fair

 How to Set Up a Virtual Career Fair

 Planning and setting up a Virtual Career Fair might sound like a daunting task but as mentioned throughout this guide, the more research you do, the lesser process overhead there will be on the D-day.
 If you’re partnering with a competent provider, most of these tasks will be taken care of at their end.
 Nonetheless, it is important to know what falls under each of your domains so your event planning and execution runs like a fine-tuned machine.
-Check out this thorough piece on ‘How to Set Up a Virtual Career Fair’ but for now, without further ado, here is your quick step-by-step guide to setting up a Virtual Career Fair that delivers:
+Check out this thorough piece on ‘How to Set Up a Virtual Career Fair’ but for now, without further ado, here is your quick step-by-step guide to setting up a Digital Career Fair that delivers:

 1. Set your business goals

 Your Virtual Career Fair will give you the metrics you want if you correctly plan for them.
 Are you planning on simply promoting your employer brand through the fair or are you looking to fill some specific job vacancies?
 How will you measure your event success?
 Will you be conducting interviews at the event or are you only looking to share your corporate content?
 Figuring out your specific event objectives will help you in all the other decisions you have to make in setting up a career fair that works for you.

 You can go one of two ways here.
 The more budget-friendly alternative is using a chat platform where candidates can interact with your reps at designated times.
 The other more elaborate alternative is the full-scale Digital Career Fair that provides a richer and more immersive candidate experience.

 Pay attention to the technicalities in choosing the platform, for instance:

 - If you want to gauge the number of CVs you receive against each job post, you need a platform that has a job board integration.